Best University Logos and Learning Stories, Meaning & Design Insights

 • Test at 16 pixels and at billboard scale.

 Yes, Mockup designs are your friend.
 Try the mark on email headers, student cards, merch, and courses pages.
 Check both dark and light backgrounds.
-See how it prints on textured cloth or embossed paper.
+Look how it prints on textured cloth or embossed paper.

 Also consider single color or reversed versions.
 A good logo should work in full color, mono, and one-color outline.
 In short, scale and flexibility make a logo useful day to day.
 When a logo holds its ground everywhere, it builds trust.